 Zesty Zzeeks Pizza

 This place may seem like your typical three-location, strip-mall style pizza joint, and in many ways it is.
 But when wings are on your brain, you're in for a nice surprise here.
 Zzeeks offers 18 different wing styles, from a simple salt-and-pepper coating to the borderline-hallucinatory Gunslinger Mega Diablo.
 A flavor called Angry Mustard is pleasant and unique.
 It has heat and a tinge of mustardy goodness, its sauce slathered over meaty yet crispy wings and drums.
-Zzeeks wings come in increments of 10, 20, and 30.
+Zzeeks' wings come in increments of 10, 20, and 30.
 The chain has locations in Ahwatukee, Chandler, and Tempe.

 ATL Style Wings

 If you love chicken wings, ATL Wings (and the very similar, recently rebranded AZ Wings in Tempe) should be one of your go-to spots.
 And if you love a good dry rub, ATL Style should definitely be your order.
-ATL Style consists of wings and drums (mostly drums in some orders) covered in oil and tossed in a colorful array of herbs and spices.
+ATL Style consists of flats and drums (mostly drums in some orders) covered in oil and tossed in a colorful array of herbs and spices.
 The dryer take gives skin and edges nice crispness.
 Hot chicken meat is juicy, if not drippy.
-We recommended the traditional style wings (bone-in), which come in orders of six to 96.
+We recommended the traditional-style wings (bone-in), which come in orders of six to 96.

 Honey Hot Wings